justinjiajia/personalwiki/pig.md

 $ pig -x mapreduce -brief
 ```

-As we can see from the output, Pig reports the file system (but not the YARN resource manager) that it has connected to (Connecting to hadoop file system at: **hdfs://master:9000**).
+As we can see from the output, Pig reports the file system (but not the YARN resource manager) that it has connected to (connecting to hadoop file system at: **hdfs://master:9000**).
 The Grunt shell is started.

 Besides entering Pig Latin interactively, Grunt's other major use is to act as a shell for HDFS.
 All `hadoop fs` shell commands are available in Pig.
 They are accessed using the keyword `fs`.
-The dash (-) used in `hadoop fs` is also required:
+The dash (`-`) used in `hadoop fs` is also required:

 ```pig